 Diesel fuel often contains small quantities of water which can damage the engine if not filtered out.
-The fuel/water separator traps this water and prevents if from reaching the engine.
+The fuel/water separator traps this water and prevents it from reaching the engine.
 The harmful water deposits must be drained from the separator canister during normal periodic service and maintenance to keep the fuel filtration system working effectively.

 The fuel/water separator is located beneath the sidewall behind the rear wheels on the right (passenger) side of the coach.
-Open the right rear luggage compartment and look towards front end of the opening.